 (A minimum of 16 points required under this category)

 - One point for each hour of educational course(s) conducted under the auspices of

 ASTPS or their equivalent within the past 2 years.

-- Four points are awarded to any individual teaching one of the above
+- Two points are awarded to any individual teaching one of the above

 described courses within the past 2 years.

 The examination will be made available to qualified candidates upon submission of an Application for Examination that reflects a candidate's eligibility.
 The examination must be completed and returned for grading within 30 days.
 The examination is a reliable test to determine a candidate's competence in tax problem resolution.
 A list of appropriate study materials is available to candidates.
 One hundred hours of study, or equivalent knowledge is recommended before sitting for the exam.
 The CTRS exam consists of two parts: The first part will be 150 objective questions covering all areas of IRS Problem Resolution, the second part will be a comprehensive case problem requiring preparation of a tax problem case for resolution.
 Examinations will be changed periodically and updated to insure integrity.
 Once completed and returned, your examination will be graded and you will be notified of the results within 14 business days.

 The educational courses conducted by ASTPS will cover many of the subject areas to be tested on the Uniform Examinations.
 Further, prior to and while taking the examination you should consult to the Practitioners Publishing Company (PPC) "Dealing With The IRS" 2-Volume Set.
 Regardless if you take the exam or not, if you do not have this PPC set in your office it is beneficial to your practice to have it on hand.
 Click HERE to purchase the 2-Volume Set.